johnbintz/penchant/README.md

     # set up defaults for certain gems that are probably being used in envs
     defaults_for dev_gems, :require => nil

-    # set up defaults for all gems in a particular environment
-    defaults_for env(:local), :path => '../%s' # the %s is the name of the gem

     env :local do
       # expands to: